joshuakleveter/pluralsight/javascript_path/06_practical_design_patterns/NOTES.md

 It hides the chaotic subsystem from us so we have a simplified interface.

 jQuery is the best known example of a facade pattern in real life.

+A decorator _adds_ functionality.
+A facade _cleans up_ messy functionality.